pionl/laravel-chunk-upload/readme.md

 - [ ] cron to delete uncompleted files
 - [ ] file per session (to support multiple)
 - [ ] add a config with custom storage location
+- [ ] add an example project

 ## Contribution
 Are welcome.
 To add a new provider, just add a new Handler (which extends AbstractHandler), implement the chunk upload and progress

+### Handler class
+The basic handler `AbstractHandler` allows to implement own detection of the chunk mode and file naming.
+Stored in the Handler namespace.

+You must implement:

+- `getChunkFileName()` - Returns the chunk file name for a storing the tmp file
+- `isFirstChunk()` - Checks if the request has first chunk
+- `isLastChunk()` - Checks if the current request has the last chunk
+- `isChunkedUpload()` - Checks if the current request is chunked upload